enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 # Organize your notes
 For years I've been looking for solutions to my 1000s highlights in books, 100s of notes in 5 different apps If you also struggle to organize your notes to make publishing content easier, here's what worked for me:
 1. Make your notes future proof.
-As @fortelabs said: Your job is to convince your future self that your old notes are worth rereading.
+	1. As @fortelabs said: Your job is to convince your future self that your old notes are worth rereading.
 So copy-paste and highlights aren't gonna cut off.
 Make a quick summary of every important article/book you saved.
+	2. There's nothing as discouraging as taking a glance at your past notes and wondering what the fuck you were thinking.
+This is the fastest way to never look at your notes.
+That's why you have to make a quick summary of every snippet you take.
+Convince your future self your notes are worth rereading.
 2. Collect what resonates at a deeper level: The more notes, links, highlights you have on a subject, the less likely you're to distill them later.
 That's why you have to raise your level of "important information"
 Only take what:
 *It doesn't matter how motivated you are.
 If you consistently publish content everyone ignores... eventually you'll give up.
 No one can sustain content creation without having some true wins.*